viliusjan/connect4-ai/README.md

 **Enjoy playing Connect 4 AI! 🎉**

-*Challenge yourself against an intelligent opponent and improve your strategic
+*Challenge yourself against an intelligent opponent and improve your strategic skills.*